bootphon/seshat/docs/source/corpus.rst

         └── 002.wav

 As you can see, there are no constraints on the file structure, the number of files, or the naming of these files (however, for your own sake, please keep some consistency in your naming conventions).
+You can also notice that there is a ``docx`` file thrown in there, that Seshat will just ignore.

 The corpus's root folder will be used as the corpus's name by seshat, e.g. here, it's corpus_people and corpus_bird.